-- 3.13.2 In setting the number of samples and any other qualifying conditions, both engineering assessment of the design and service experience are taken into account.
-Evidence derived from other activities (e.g. unscheduled removals or removals scheduled for other purposes) will supplement scheduled sampling and the removal itself may, if representative, be substituted for a scheduled sampling removal. - 3.13.3 When the optimum period for a particular workshop activity has been determined, threshold sampling will be discontinued and a Hard Time limitation for workshop activity (e.g. Overhaul) will be prescribed. - 3.13.4 A typical example of the use of threshold sampling is the control of the 'release for service' periods of certain gas-turbine engines, where some of the units on the engines are subject to individual Hard Time limitations (e.g. turbine disc lives, refurbishing intervals).
+- ii.
+In setting the number of samples and any other qualifying conditions, both engineering assessment of the design and service experience are taken into account.
+Evidence derived from other activities (e. g. unscheduled removals or removals scheduled for other purposes) will supplement scheduled sampling and the removal itself may, if representative, be substituted for a scheduled sampling removal. - iii.
+When the optimum period for a particular workshop activity has been determined, threshold sampling will be discontinued and a Hard Time limitation for workshop activity (e.g. Overhaul) will be prescribed. - iv.
+A typical example of the use of threshold sampling is the control of the 'release for service' periods of certain gas-turbine engines, where some of the units on the engines are subject to individual Hard Time limitations (e. g. turbine disc lives, refurbishing intervals).
 These individual limitations are, in most cases, established and varied by the process described in 3.13.1 to 3.13.3.
 The outcome is that the engine release period for installation in the aircraft is then fixed by the expiration of the lowest unit Hard Time limitation.

-3.14 Quality\ Management
+n.
+Quality Management

-- 3.14.1 With the major issues of airworthiness and the economical allocation of vast sums of money being involved, it is essential that Quality Control\ should be applied as an overall control of the Maintenance Programme.
+- i.
+With the major issues of airworthiness and the economical allocation of vast sums of money being involved, it is essential that Quality Control should be applied as an overall control of the Maintenance Programme.
 Each Programme will describe the managerial responsibilities and procedures for continuous monitoring of the Programme at progressive and fixed periods.
-Reviews, to assess the effectiveness of the Programme, will also be prescribed. - 3.14.2 There are various methods, both engineering and statistical, by which the effectiveness of the Programme may be evaluated, and these include :- - (a) An assessment of the Programme Document (see 4) and any subsequent amendment (e.g. with a view to possible extra activities).
+Reviews, to assess the effectiveness of the Programme, will also be prescribed. - ii.
+There are various methods, both engineering and statistical, by which the effectiveness of the Programme may be evaluated, and these include:- - 1.
+An assessment of the Programme Document (see 4) and any subsequent amendment (e.g. with a view to possible extra activities).